egraphs-good/egglog/rfc/0001-generics.md

    (optional-some T))
 ```

 ## Specification

 The implementation of this proposal has not been investigated yet.

-Generally it would require these changes
+Generally, it would require these changes:

 1. Change the syntax to allow type parameters in square brackets when declaring datatypes as well as optionally when declaring functions.
 2. Change the syntax to allow type parameters to be s-exp’s themselves, to allow parameterized types as arguments.
 3. Add generic type information to each function declaration structure.
 4. Modify the type checker to use generic function information when inferring expression types.
-5. Change the rule matcher to match generic rules on any expressions which can be substituted safely in those generic rules.
+5. Change the rule matcher to match generic rules on any expressions that can be substituted safely in those generic rules.

+We would **only allow other user defined type as parameters** for user defined generic types.
+Otherwise, the rewrite definitions wouldn’t be valid, because only user defined types can be union-ed, not primitives.

 ## Open Questions